baodrate/snap-sync/README.md

 Plug in and mount any btrfs-formatted device you want your system to be backed up to (eg. local USB drive, remote RAID drives).

-`snap-sync` will support interactive an time scheduled backup runs.
+`dsnap-sync` will support interactive an time scheduled backup runs.

 * An interactive run will request you to select a mounted btrfs device.
-You can pre-select the target drive via [command line options](https://github.com/wesbarnett/snap-sync#options).
+You can pre-select the target drive via [command line options](https://github.com/wesbarnett/dsnap-sync#options).
 Either use the UUID, the SUBVOLID or it's TARGET (read 'mount point').

 * A scheduled run will take all needed parameters from config options.

-For a backup run, `snap-sync` will iterate through all defined snapper configurations found on your source system.
+For a backup run, `dsnap-sync` will iterate through all defined snapper configurations found on your source system.
 If you prefer to just run on a specific configuration, you can select this using the 'config' option `-c`.
 For each selected configuration it will use snapper to create an appropriate local snapshot.

+We do also support systemd.timer units.
+Please refer to related paragraph below.

 ## Requirements

-`snap-sync`relies on external tools to achieve its goal.
+`dsnap-sync`relies on external tools to achieve its goal.
 At run-time their availability is checked.
 Following tools are are used:

 - snapper